ZEArgos/renai-desktop/README.md

+# UNTIL THE NEXT VERSION, THIS WILL ONLY COMPILE ON LINUX.

 ## Renai

 Renai is a high fantasy adult game set in the mystical world of Silre, where 'magic' and 'metal' are synonymous.
 As demons begin to spill from a crack in the gates to hell, a goddess bestows _you_ with the power to save humanity.
 Was her faith unfounded?